DipoDre/linux-fundamentals/README.md

 #### Software Management

 Software can be installed, updated and removed with the help of a package manager.
+Since this is an Ubuntu server, the package manager is apt.

 ##### Installing A Software

-Refresh the package lists by running the command "sudo apt update" Install a software by running the command "sudo apt install [software-name]"
+Refresh the package lists by running the command "sudo apt update"

 ![Alt text](img/9-update-repositories.png)

+Install a software by running the command "sudo apt install [software-name]" e.g. "sudo apt install tree"

 ![Alt text](img/10-install-software.png)

+Test the installed software by running the command "tree"

 ![Alt text](img/11-run-tree-cmd.png)